milonmaze/privacy-terms-observatory/www.playstation.com/en-us/legal/privacy-policy.md

 In addition to the rights described below, you can also access, amend or delete some information through your Account Settings page.

 Request to Access and Correct: You have the right to request that we inform you of the PI we hold about you, as well as to request the correction of any inaccurate information about you.
 Right of Access: You have the right to request that we inform you of the PI we have collected, used and shared about you, and to obtain a copy of it.
 Right of Deletion: You have the right to request that we delete the PI we have collected or retained about you in some circumstances as defined by law.
 To request removal of certain of your PI from a blog, forum, or message board, please contact us as described in the Contact Us section above.
 Following your request for deletion, please be aware that the information that we collect about you may still be retained for legal, accounting, business continuity (backup), anti-fraud and community reasons.

 In some cases, your choices to provide, change or delete information may affect our ability to deliver our Services, or your user experience.
 We may decline to process requests which are not otherwise required by applicable law.
 You have the right not to be unlawfully discriminated against because you have exercised these rights.

-To make a Request to Access or Deletion, please visit http://support.playstation.com/ccpa , or contact Consumer Services toll-free at 1-800-345-7669.
+To make a Request to Access or Deletion, please visit www.playstation.com/ccpa , or contact Consumer Services toll-free at 1-800-345-7669.
 After you submit a request, we will require you to confirm your request, and verify your identity by requesting details of your account, devices, payment instruments or past transactions.
 We reserve the right to deny your requests if we cannot verify your identity.

+Right to Opt-Out of Share

+We may share data about your activities related to PlayStation services, websites, and apps with third parties to provide ads that are more personalized to you on third-party platforms.
+You may opt-out of our sharing of your personal information by visiting the link below and completing the web form: https://www.playstation.com/en-us/legal/third-party-ads/.

+Alternatively, you may also opt-out by sending an email to sie-privacy@sony.com and providing the email address associated with your PSN account.

 This Privacy Policy is made available in an accessible format that is compatible with ADA compliant web browsers.
 For an alternative accessible PDF of the Privacy Policy please contact 1-800-345-7669.